-Where 'n' is the number of liquidation days (see the next section for more details). ' $\alpha$ ' is equal to the critical value equivalent to 99.87% of the cumulative Normal distribution (applicable to all Futures products except for the BAX product) or equal to the critical value equivalent to 99% of the cumulative Student's t-distribution with 4 degrees of freedom (applicable to the BAX product). 'o' is the volatility estimator of the contract's returns and is computed using an exponentially weighted moving average (EWMA) approach.
+Where 'n' is the number of liquidation days (see the next section for more details). ' $\alpha$ ' is equal to the critical value equivalent to 99.87% of the cumulative Normal distribution (applicable to all products except for the BAX Futures products) or equal to the critical value equivalent to 99% of the cumulative Student's t-distribution with 4 degrees of freedom (applicable to the BAX Futures products). ' $\sigma$ ' is the volatility estimator of the contract's returns and is computed using an exponentially weighted moving average (EWMA) approach.